amazon-science/vigor/README.md

 ## Attributions

 The underlying images were selected from [MS-COCO](https://cocodataset.org).
 The model used to generate the descriptions is LLaVA.
-The underlying LLM is based on [LLaMA v1](https://github.com/meta-llama/llama/tree/llama_v1) by Meta, (see the applicable [license agreement](LLaMA_LICENSE_AGREEMENT.docx)).
+The underlying LLM is based on [LLaMA v1](https://github.com/meta-llama/llama/tree/llama_v1) by Meta (see the applicable [license agreement](LLaMA_LICENSE_AGREEMENT.docx)).

 ## Security